Student Services

 • Individual writing, speaking, reading, and listening consultations at any stage of the learning process

-• Academic coaching in areas such as critical reading, note-taking strategies, goals setting and time management
+• Academic skills coaching in areas such as critical reading, note-taking strategies, goals setting and time management

 • Workshops on writing, close reading, presentation, time management, etc.